decred/dcrdocs/docs/advanced/full-node.md

 ---

-This guide explains everything you need to know about running a full node on Decred.
+This guide explains everything you need to know about running a Decred full node.

 ## What is a full node?